Premiership of Rishi Sunak: October 2022

 Following the resignation of Truss after another government crisis, Sunak stood in the October 2022 Conservative Party leadership election and formally launched his bid to become Leader of the Conservative Party on 23 October 2022.
-Sunak was backed by several cabinet members and prominent party members, such as Lord Frost, Kemi Badenoch, Nadhim Zahawi, Matt Hancock, Sajid Javid, Jeremy Hunt, Tom Tugendhat, and Dominic Raab.
+Sunak was backed by several cabinet members and prominent party members, such as Lord Frost, Kemi Badenoch, Nadhim Zahawi, Matt Hancock, Sajid Javid, Jeremy Hunt, Tom Tugendhat, James Cleverly, Ben Wallace, Priti Patel, Iain Duncan Smith, Michael Gove, and Dominic Raab.

+Following a change of rules by the 1922 Committee, each potential leader needed the support of at least 100 MPs to be a candidate in the vote, with a deadline of 2 pm on 24 October to secure enough nominations.
+On 22 October, it was reported that Sunak had the required number of supporters—100 members of the House of Commons—to run in the ballot on 24 October.
+The total number of MPs who publicly declared support passed 100 on the afternoon of 22 October.
+On 23 October, Sunak declared he would stand in the contest.

 There were two other candidates actively seeking nominations: Boris Johnson and Penny Mordaunt.
-However, Johnson announced that evening that he would not declare his candidacy and Mordaunt withdrew hers on 24 October.
-It was subsequently announced by Sir Graham Brady of the 1922 Committee that as the sole candidate who had received the required 100 nominations, Sunak had been elected as the new party leader.
+However, Johnson announced that evening that he would not declare his candidacy, stating that he would not have enough support from MPs to govern effectively, and Mordaunt withdrew her candidacy on 24 October after being unable to get the nominations of 100 MPs by the deadline.
+It was subsequently announced by Sir Graham Brady that as the sole candidate who had received the required 100 nominations, Sunak had been elected as the new party leader.

+Sunak made a short statement after his appointment as Conservative leader, saying "I am humbled and honoured to have the support of my parliamentary colleagues and to be elected as leader of the Conservative and Unionist Party.
+It is the greatest privilege of my life to be able to serve the party I love and give back to the country I owe so much to."

 Premiership

+Appointment as Prime Minister

 Sunak was appointed Prime Minister of the United Kingdom by King Charles III on 25 October 2022, making him the first British Asian prime minister and the first Hindu to hold the office.
-In his first speech as prime minister, Sunak promised “integrity, professionalism and accountability,” and said that "we will create a future worthy of the sacrifices so many have made and fill tomorrow, and everyday thereafter with hope."
-Of his predecessor, Sunak said that Truss "was not wrong" to want to improve growth, but admitted that "some mistakes were made", and that he was elected prime minister in part to fix them.
-He promised to "place economic stability and confidence at the heart of this government's agenda".
+In his first speech as prime minister, Sunak promised "integrity, professionalism and accountability," and said that "we will create a future worthy of the sacrifices so many have made and fill tomorrow, and everyday thereafter with hope."
+Of his predecessor, Sunak said that Truss "was not wrong" to want to improve growth and that he "admired her restlessness to create change", but admitted that "some mistakes were made", and that he was elected prime minister in part to fix them.
+He promised to "place economic stability and confidence at the heart of this government's agenda":

-Political positions

-Sunak is widely regarded as a pro business moderate and on the centre-ground of the Conservative Party.
-Unlike his predecessor Liz Truss, Sunak is considered less libertarian.

-2022

 On 26 October, Sunak answered his first Prime Minister's Questions (PMQs).
 The same day Sunak also held his first cabinet meeting.